kmualim/comp561_project/data/README.md

 processedMatrix.Aurora.july2015.txt holds 24 GB of expression values corresponding to these samples.
 - inputs were extracted from this text file
+First line of the file holds Sample<i> where i represents the Sample number.
+- following lines hold expression values for the respective samples.
+- columns represent the expression value vector of samples, where column i is the expression value vector for Sample i.

 ## Preprocessing Data
 The preprocessing of this dataset involved extracting the a series of labels.